xseman/dotfiles/README.md

 - `scrcpy` — Display and control your Android device
 - `xxd` — Creates a hex dump of a given file or standard input
 - `objdump` — Display information from object files
-- `minicom` — friendly serial communication program
+- `minicom` — Friendly serial communication program
+- `smu` — Simple markdown like syntax converter to HTML

 ### Networking